pdobb/say/README.md

 2. Run the YARD server: `yard server --reload`
 3. Open the live documentation site: `open http://localhost:8808`

-While the YARD server is running, documentation in the live site will be auto-updated on save.
+While the YARD server is running, documentation in the live site will be auto-updated on source code save (and site reload).

 ## Contributing